PITT-JZ-COOP/XFER_FPGA/README.md

 This project is based on Xilinx HLS and Vivado.

-An entire design flow of CONVOLUTION acceleration on FPGA of AlexNet is included.
+An entire design flow of AlexNet CONVOLUTION acceleration on FPGA is included.